-Schools should consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
-Where this may be the case, school staff should follow the schools' safeguarding policy.
+Schools will consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
+Where this may be the case, school staff should follow the School's Safeguarding Policy.
 They should also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
 At this point, the school should consider whether a multi-agency assessment is necessary.